In this expository article, you’ll see what to expect in your next Personal Training job interview and much more.

 Bonus tips for making sure your interview goes smoothly

-If you’ve taken my advice, you are about as well-prepared as you can be for your upcoming interview.
+If you’ve taken my advice, you are about as well-prepared as possible for your upcoming interview.

 Here are SEVEN bonus tips – just for you!

 1. Know the name of your interviewer – People like being called by their name, and it’s the polite thing to do too.